dbrattli/Expression/README.md

 Expression aims to be a solid, type-safe, pragmatic, and high performance library for frictionless and practical functional programming in Python 3.9+.

-By pragmatic we mean that the goal of the library is to use simple abstractions to enable you to do practical and productive functional programming in Python (instead of being a [Monad tutorial](https://github.com/dbrattli/OSlash)).
+By pragmatic, we mean that the goal of the library is to use simple abstractions to enable you to do practical and productive functional programming in Python (instead of being a [Monad tutorial](https://github.com/dbrattli/OSlash)).